HL7/eLTSS/input/intro-notes/StructureDefinition-Condition-eltss-intro.md

 .........text 0..1<br/>
 ......category 1..*</td>
       <td>1) Will use CarePlan &#8594; addresses to reference the Condition(s) for the care plan being developed.<br/>
 2) code is required by US Core and is a CodeableConcept which per US Core is bound to the extensible Problem Value Set.
 That value set is based on SNOMED-CT and includes very specific values that do not line up with assessed needs.
-Per US Core's documentation on extensible CodeableConcepts, the CodeableConcept's text element can be used "if no suitable codes exist", so we can use the text element for the assessed need.<br/>
+Per US Core's documentation on extensible CodeableConcepts, the CodeableConcept's text element can be used "if no suitable codes exist", so we can use the text element for the assessed need.
+Additionally, the Gravity SDOH FHIR IG has a value set of SDOH conditions.<br/>
 3) Each assessed need should go into a separate Condition element so each can potentially be linked to a service(s) that addresses it.<br/>
-4) category is required by US Core and is a CodeableConcept which per US Core is bound to the extensible US Core Condition Category Codes value set (http://hl7.org/fhir/ValueSet/condition-category) which has values: problem-list-item, encounter-diagnosis.
-Could use the value "problem-list-item" to indicate the underlying condition, and extend the value set to add the value "assessed-need".<br/>
+4) Category is required by US Core and is a CodeableConcept which per US Core is bound to the extensible US Core Condition Category Codes value set (http://hl7.org/fhir/ValueSet/condition-category) which has values: problem-list-item, encounter-diagnosis and health-concern.
+'Health Concern' can be used to relate that the Condition instance is about the clinical and/or community-based necessity or desire, as identified through an assessment, that should be addressed by a service.<br/>
 5) An "assessed need" condition can refer to another condition via the condition-dueTo extension.</td>
+      <td class="stu-note">Now using US CORE Condition Category value set element "Health Concern"</td>
     </tr>

   </table>
   <table border="1">
     <tr>